coders-info/LDD/README.md

 Key aspects of debugging include:

-- **Problem Reproduction**: Attempting to reproduce the reported issue under controlled conditions to understand the circumstances under which it occurs.
+- **Problem Reproduction* Attempting to reproduce the reported issue under controlled conditions to understand the circumstances under which it occurs.

-- **Hypothesis Formulation**: Developing theories about the root cause of the bug based on an understanding of the code and its behavior.
+- **Hypothesis Formulation* Developing theories about the root cause of the bug based on an understanding of the code and its behavior.

-- **Instrumentation**: Adding logging statements or using debugging tools to collect more information about the software's behavior during execution.
+- **Instrumentation* Adding logging statements or using debugging tools to collect more information about the software's behavior during execution.

-- **Breakpoint Setting**: Using a debugger to pause execution at specific points in the code in order to inspect the state of the application.
+- **Breakpoint Setting* Using a debugger to pause execution at specific points in the code in order to inspect the state of the application.

-- **Step-by-Step Execution**: Running the program one line or instruction at a time to observe how the state changes and where it deviates from expected behavior.
+- **Step-by-Step Execution* Running the program one line or instruction at a time to observe how the state changes and where it deviates from expected behavior.

-- **Variable Inspection**: Examining the contents of variables and the state of the application at various points of execution to identify anomalies.
+- **Variable Inspection* Examining the contents of variables and the state of the application at various points of execution to identify anomalies.

-- **Fix Implementation**: Applying code changes aimed at correcting the identified problem.
+- **Fix Implementation* Applying code changes aimed at correcting the identified problem.

-- **Testing and Verification**: Running the application to confirm that the fix resolves the issue without introducing new bugs.
+- **Testing and Verification* Running the application to confirm that the fix resolves the issue without introducing new bugs.

 ### Profiling